WoodcraftWorld/WoodcraftWorld/README.md

-- 👋 Hi, I’m @WoodcraftWorld
+- 👋 Hi, I’m WoodcraftWorld but you can call me max!
-- 👀 I’m interested in Games and preserving history
+- 👀 I’m interested in hardware, software and gaming.
-- 📫 How to reach me woodcraftworld_msg@yahoo.com
+- 📫 shoot me a message woodcraftworld_msg@yahoo.com

 <!---
 WoodcraftWorld/WoodcraftWorld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.